h7b/h7b-dendron/notes/notes.daily.2022-11-16.stock-trading-spreadsheet.fifo-cost-basis.my_version.md

 ```

 Situation:
-- without this script, the result of custom formula do not re-evaluated on change of the value of any cell in sheet `orderBook`
+- without this script, the result of custom formula do not re-evaluated on the modification of any cell in sheet `orderBook`

 Reason:
-- Google Sheets doesn't re-run the script as long as the script parameters are similar, it uses cached results from the previous runs.
+- Google Sheets doesn't re-run the script as long as the script's parameters are similar, it uses cached results from the previous runs.
     - Google Sheets considers that all your custom functions depend only on their parameters values directly to return their result (you can optionally depend on other static data)
     - Given this prerequisite they can evaluate your functions only when a parameter changes.
     - Example: